-We are a group of researchers with study backgrounds in ecology, geography, limnology and environmental sciences.
-We aim to promote research integrating these disciplines to understand biodiversity variation and environmental change.
-The lab focuses on research questions like the following:
+As a virtual network of researchers with backgrounds in ecology, geography, limnology and environmental sciences, we aim to promote research on biodiversity variation and environmental change.
+The network focuses on research questions like the following:

 * What factors and mechanisms shape geographical gradients in taxonomic, functional and phylogenetic diversity?

 * How are metacommunities structured in networks of freshwater systems?

 * What are the relative roles of deterministic and stochastic factors in community assembly?